Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/versioned-clientlibs/index.md

 initial-release: 1.2.0
 ---

+## DEPRECATION INFORMATION
-## AEM as a Cloud Service notice!

-AEM ClientLibraryManager now supports [versioning client library URLs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/content-delivery/caching.html?lang=en#content-consistency).
+AEM as a Cloud Service's ClientLibraryManager now supports [versioning client library URLs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/content-delivery/caching.html?lang=en#content-consistency).

 Only use the ACS AEM Commons versioned client libraries if your version of AEM does not support versioned client library URLs.

+__When using AEM 6.5.x, ignore the deprecation notice if/until OOTB version client library URLs are made available OOTB.__